Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 fr_sql_ddl_dml:

-  - title: 'Structured Query Language (SQL)'
+  - title: 'Structured Query Language '
     excerpt: '<br/><br/>An easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
-It is used in essentially two ways: building databases and manipulating data.
+It is used in essentially two ways - building databases and manipulating data.

     <br/><br/>